petersonben50/HellsCanyon/code/binning/phylogenies/bacteroidetes_tree.md

 I then renamed the fasta file headers with the name of the bin so that they could be concatenated later in Geneious.

-*Generate alignment*
+*Generate total alignment*

 I then downloaded all the clean alignments to my local computer and imported them into Geneious.
 The rpL5 gene has duplicate hits in GCA_004526055.1.
 They seem to be two halves one sequence, so I just concatenated them.
-I then concatenated all the alignments.
+I then concatenated all the alignments and masked them at 50% gaps.
 I exported this as `rp16_alignment_masked.afa` and uploaded it to the GLBRC servers: `~/HellsCanyon/dataEdited/binning/manualBinning/binsGood/phylogeny/Bacteroidetes/tree_building`.